DSG-UniFE/ramp/deployment/README.md

 ### Configure the RAMP ID on each node

-Once downloaded the the latest RampStandAloneClient_YYYY-MM-DD.zip contained in this folder on each node, before running the RAMP Middleware is important to set the right RAMP ID.
+Once downloaded the the latest RampStandAloneClient_YYYY-MM-DD.zip contained in `ramp/deployment` folder on each node, before running the RAMP Middleware is important to set the right RAMP ID.
 To do so:
 * Extract the zip file in your desired location
 * Open the extracted folder and open with a text editor the file `resource/ramp.props` and set the right ID in the `nodeID` field